Table of Contents_

 This RC helicopter is good for a 7 to 10-minute flight time on a 20-25 minute full charge, one of the strongest flight duration to charge time ratios on our list.
 It also has an operational range of 33 feet, which makes it a hit in large mansions and enclosed patio decks.

 No assembly is required, only requiring 4 AA batteries and a USB cable or controlled-enabled charge.
 Both the receiver and transmitter use the 2.4 GHz band, with 2 frequencies that allow users to fly up to 2 helicopters at the same time.
 Speaking of dual helicopters, read our Swann Sky Duel Helicopters Review.
 Another one of the best indoor RC helicopters worth checking out is the Blade Scout RTF Coaxial 3-Channel Beginner RC Helicopter.
+But if your kids prefer cars, you can check out our best rc cars kids.

 Award: Best Controls